-The novel coronavirus (COVID-19) pandemic continues, but parts of the US are already considering a return to some semblance of normalcy.
-That means that the issue of a "second wave" of coronavirus cases is one we're starting to hear a lot about.
-What's happening, explained Stanford infectious-disease doctor Dean Winslow, MD, is that case counts are leveling off in certain parts of the country, particularly in places that put social distancing control measures in place early.
+The novel coronavirus (COVID-19) pandemic continues, but parts of the US are already reopening some workplaces and businesses.
+That means that the issue of a "second wave" of coronavirus cases is one we've been hearing a lot about.
+What's happening, explained Stanford infectious-disease doctor Dean Winslow, MD, is that case counts are leveling off in certain parts of the country, particularly in places that put social-distancing control measures in place early like the Northeast.
 "The concern is that if we relax these measures too soon, what we might see is a second wave in the fall," he told POPSUGAR.
 CDC Director Robert Redfield, MD, has confirmed that this is a possibility.

 Why the fall?
 A number of reasons, according to Dr. Winslow.